LarsHassler/patternlab-to-gemini/README.md

 #### screenSizes

-A collection of screen sizes with will be used for the screen shots.
+A collection of screen sizes with will be used for the responsive screen shots.
 The key will be used for the filename of the screen shot.
+Beware that the screen shot might be smaller due to the captured html element.

 ```json
 "screenSizes": {